geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 #### Build the MyST website

-Location the MyST project configuration file, `myst.yml`, in the file browser.
+Locate the MyST project configuration file, `myst.yml`, in the file browser.

 Right click this file and select the top option from the menu: "Build MyST Project".